 Running this algorithm requires sufficient available memory.
 Before running this algorithm, we recommend that you read Memory Estimation.

-Similarity measures
+Similarity metrics

-The similarity measure used in the KNN algorithm depends on the type of the configured node property.

-KNN supports both scalar numeric values as well as lists of numbers.
+The similarity measure used in the KNN algorithm depends on the type of the configured node properties.
+KNN supports both scalar numeric values and lists of numbers.